Learn / Blog / Article

 24 hours after a support ticket has been solved or after a customer success call, we send an email using Zendesk or Go-to-Webinar asking our customers to rate their experience with our support team:

 OUR CSAT SURVEY FLOW

-We track the score on a weekly basis and note down actual responses that stood out:
+We track the score every week and note down actual responses that stood out:

 As with the previous touchpoints, it’s not about the score so much as the follow-up responses.
-And for CSAT, we make sure to make the link to the feedback we’re getting from the other touchpoints.
+And for CSAT, we make sure to link the feedback we’re getting from the other touchpoints.

-We also use the CSAT format on our help articles.
+We also use the CSAT format in our help articles.
 At the end of each, there's a yes or no question asking if the article was helpful:

 If people click "No," an on-page survey pops up to ask "How can we make this Help section useful?"
 The answers are great for optimizing our documentation and encouraging users to self-service as much as possible.

 5. Retention survey

 How: embedded survey

 Having a retention survey (aka a survey that asks why a customer downgraded their paid plan) is something we’ve found to be critical, especially at times when the number of customers downgrading is going up or down and we don't have a real clue why.